dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 "Hybrid" key exchange, in this context, means the use of two (or more) key exchange mechanisms based on different cryptographic assumptions (for example, one traditional algorithm and one next-gen algorithm), with the purpose of the final session key being secure as long as at least one of the component key exchange mechanisms remains unbroken.
 We use the term "component" algorithms to refer to the algorithms that are being combined in a hybrid key exchange.

 The primary motivation of this document is preparing for post-quantum algorithms.
 However, it is possible that public key cryptography based on alternative mathematical constructions will be required independent of the advent of a quantum computer, for example because of a cryptanalytic breakthrough.
 As such we opt for the more generic term "next-generation" algorithms rather than exclusively "post-quantum" algorithms.

+Note that TLS 1.3 uses the phrase "groups" to refer to key exchange algorithms -- for example, the `supported_groups` extension -- since all key exchange algorithms in TLS 1.3 are Diffie--Hellman-based.
+As a result, some parts of this document will refer to data structures or messages with the term "group" in them despite using a key exchange algorithm that is not Diffie--Hellman-based nor a group.

 ## Motivation for use of hybrid key exchange {#motivation}